tardate/LittleCodingKata/messaging/grpc/explainer/ruby/README.md

 $ ./explain.rb "Your phone is probably crashing because of REASON" Your phone is probably crashing because of electromagnetic resonance
-$ ./explain.rb "Your phone is probably crashing because of REASON" Your phone is probably crashing because of jitter in the anetenna clock
+$ ./explain.rb "Your phone is probably crashing because of REASON" Your phone is probably crashing because of jitter in the antenna clock
 $ ./explain.rb "Your phone is probably crashing because of REASON" Your phone is probably crashing because of the susceptibility of resistor R3 to ESD
 $ ./explain.rb "Your phone is probably crashing because of REASON"